spicylobstergames/shotcaller-minigene/README.md

 # Shotcaller

-An ASCII-rendered RTS/MOBA game.
-See the [design document](https://www.notion.so/erlendsh/Shotcaller-7374d2b2819c42ccb40f01dc7089d419).
+An ASCII-rendered RTS / MOBA game.
+See the [design document](https://www.notion.so/erlendsh/Shotcaller-7374d2b2819c42ccb40f01dc7089d419) for much more.

 ### Summary